ruggeri/tech-notes/todos/books.md

     * Did read.
 Good stuff on implementation of DBs.
     * Also had good stuff about theory of relational data; I had read that years ago.
+    * Even the parallel DB stuff is pretty good.
 * Distributed Algorithms (Lynch)
     * Started.
 The style here is pretty brutal.
 Totally comprehensive.
     * I feel like I'm not super-interested in the theory of